+Narratives

-Narratives Qualitative descriptions of plausible future world evolutions, describing the characteristics, general logic and developments underlying a particular quantitative set of scenarios.
-Narratives are also referred to in the literature as 'storylines'.
+Qualitative descriptions of plausible future world evolutions, describing the characteristics, general logic and developments underlying a particular quantitative set of scenarios.
+Narratives are also referred to in the literature as "storylines".

 See also Scenario, Scenario storyline and Pathways.

-Nationally Determined Contributions (NDCs) A term used under the United Nations Framework Convention on Climate Change (UNFCCC) whereby a country that has joined the Paris Agreement outlines its plans for reducing its emissions.
-Some countries' NDCs also address how they will adapt to climate change impacts, and what support they need from, or will provide to, other countries to adopt low-carbon pathways and to build climate resilience.
+Nationally Determined Contributions (NDCs)

+A term used under the United Nations Framework Convention on Climate Change (UNFCCC) whereby a country that has joined the Paris Agreement outlines its plans for reducing its emissions.
+Some countries NDCs also address how they will adapt to climate change impacts, and what support they need from, or will provide to, other countries to adopt low-carbon pathways and to build climate resilience.
 According to Article 4 paragraph 2 of the Paris Agreement, each Party shall prepare, communicate and maintain successive NDCs that it intends to achieve.
 In the lead up to 21st Conference of the Parties in Paris in 2015, countries submitted Intended Nationally Determined Contributions (INDCs).
 As countries join the Paris Agreement, unless they decide otherwise, this INDC becomes their first Nationally Determined Contribution (NDC).

-See also United Nations Framework Convention on Climate Change (UNFCCC) and Paris Agreement.
+See also United Nations Framework Convention on Climate Change (UNFCCC), and Paris agreement.

+Negative emissions

-Negative emissions Removal of greenhouse gases (GHGs) from the atmosphere by deliberate human activities, i.e., in addition to the removal that would occur via natural carbon cycle processes.
-See also Net negative emissions, Net zero emissions, Carbon dioxide removal (CDR) and Greenhouse gas removal (GGR).
+Removal of greenhouse gases (GHGs) from the atmosphere by deliberate human activities, i.e. in addition to the removal that would occur via natural carbon cycle processes.
+For CO2, negative emissions can be achieved with direct capture of CO2 from ambient air, bioenergy with carbon capture and sequestration (BECCS), afforestation, reforestation, biochar, ocean alkalinization, among others.

+See also Net negative emissions, Net-zero emissions, Carbon dioxide removal (CDR), and Greenhouse gas removal (GGR).

-Net negative emissions A situation of net negative emissions is achieved when, as result of human activities, more greenhouse gases are removed from the atmosphere than are emitted into it.
-Where multiple greenhouse gases are involved, the quantification of negative emissions depends on the climate metric chosen to compare emissions of different gases (such as global warming potential, global temperature change potential, and others, as well as the chosen time horizon).
-See also Negative emissions, Net zero emissions and Net zero CO2 emissions.
+Net negative emissions

+A situation of net negative emissions is achieved when, as result of human activities, more greenhouse gases are removed from the atmosphere than are emitted into it.
+Where multiple greenhouse gases are involved, the quantification of negative emissions depends on the climate metric chosen to compare emissions of different gases (such as Global warming potential, Global temperature change potential, and others, as well as the chosen time horizon).

+See also Negative emissions, Net-zero emissions and Net-zero CO2 emissions.

+Net-zero CO2 emissions

-Net zero CO2 emissions Net zero carbon dioxide (CO2) emissions are achieved when anthropogenic CO2 emissions are balanced globally by anthropogenic CO2 removals over a specified period.
-Net zero CO2 emissions are also referred to as carbon neutrality.
-See also Net zero emissions and Net negative emissions.
+Conditions in which any remaining anthropogenic carbon dioxide (CO2) emissions are balanced globally by anthropogenic CO2 removals.
+Net-zero CO2 emissions are also referred to as carbon neutrality.

+See also Net-zero emissions, Carbon neutrality and Net negative emissions.

+Net-zero emissions

-Net zero emissions Net zero emissions are achieved when anthropogenic emissions of greenhouse gases to the atmosphere are balanced by anthropogenic removals over a specified period.
-Where multiple greenhouse gases are involved, the quantification of net zero emissions depends on the climate metric chosen to compare emissions of different gases (such as global warming potential, global temperature change potential, and others, as well as the chosen time horizon).
-See also Net zero CO2 emissions, Negative emissions and Net negative emissions.
+Net-zero emissions are achieved when emissions of greenhouse gases to the atmosphere are balanced by anthropogenic removals.
+Where multiple greenhouse gases are involved, the quantification of net-zero emissions depends on the climate metric chosen to compare emissions of different gases (such as Global warming potential, global temperature change potential, and others, as well as the chosen time horizon).

+See also Net-zero CO2 emissions, Negative emissions, Net negative emission, and Carbon neutrality

-Nitrous oxide (N2O) One of the six greenhouse gases (GHGs) to be mitigated under the Kyoto Protocol.
-The main anthropogenic source of N2O is agriculture (soil and animal manure management), but important contributions also come from sewage treatment, fossil fuel combustion, and chemical industrial processes.
-N2O is also produced naturally from a wide variety of biological sources in soil and water, particularly microbial action in wet tropical forests.
+Nitrous oxide (N2O)

+One of the six greenhouse gases (GHGs) to be mitigated under the Kyoto Protocol.
+The main anthropogenic source of N_2O is agriculture (soil and animal manure management), but important contributions also come from sewage treatment, fossil fuel combustion, and chemical industrial processes.
+N_2O is also produced naturally from a wide variety of biological sources in soil and water, particularly microbial action in wet tropical forests.